CLImATE ACtioN in loCKdown

 Our choices matter.
 But to mitigate the devastating impacts of climate breakdown we need a complete overhaul of how our societies and our economic models function.

 We simply cannot tackle the climate emergency whilst using an extreme form of capitalism that demands growth at the expense of the planet.
 It’s just impossible.
 As long as we continue with 'business as usual' we are screwed.
 Corporations will exploit our natural resources and keep burning fossil fuels until it’s too late - all for a bit more profit.

 Yet this is exactly what our governments will continue to support.
 Under pressure from multi-nationals, lobbyists, and the billionaire media, who all have vested interests in maintaining the status quo to protect their wealth and power, our governments are not anywhere near to addressing the climate emergency with the drastic action it requires.
 We need radical system reform.

 The biggest impact you can have in tackling the climate crisis is to join the growing numbers of people who refuse to sit by idly whist global governments allow corporations to destroy our planet, and our futures, for profit.
 Whatever your skills or experience, dedicate what time you can to the climate movement and bring your ideas and unique viewpoint to help force governments to start acting appropriately to the emergency.
 Join Extinction Rebellion, join the school strikes, join the Campaign Against Climate Change if you're a trade unionist.
-Just get out and demand government's wake up.

 You could be the next Greta, Ghandi, or Martin Luther King Jr. Be the change.